FrazTheWizard/TheCProgrammingLanguage/exercises/exercise3-3.md

 Also I was confused as to what 'taken literally' means, so I just printed it

+## Edit
+This is a note after finishing my solution.
+I found this [video](https://youtu.be/o0Ouhlh1SfA) that shares a solution to the problem, with two things I didn't consider.

+1. Using string manipulation to find parameters

+   my solution is for a input stream of incoming characters, rather than a string that I could just move forward or backward in
+3. Using standard library comparisons

+   I performed my comparisons by counting the exact ascii numbers

+In hindsight, those two things would have made my code much more compact and readable.
+But I'm happy with my solution.
+Could be improved, but it works!

 ## Code
 ```c
 #include <stdio.h>